HarryQu1229/Processor-8/wiki/Meetings/7 Oct.md

 # Meeting Minutes 07/10

-1. Member showed the the set up of JavaFX
+1. Member showed the the set up of javafx
 2. Discussed and agreed what tasks need to be done before finial submissino
    1. Multi thread the algorithm
    2. Visualization